-DISA comments on other recommendations and account DISA comments on other recommendations and general comments: On page 9, under "DECC Ogden Operated Under an Interim Authorization to Operate for 675 days", statement "According to the NIST SP 800-53" uses the wrong reference.
-DISA follows DoDI 8510.01, not NIST SP 800-53 tuses the wrong reference.
-DISA follows 5.8.3, DISA shall comply with all accreditation decisions, including denial of authorization to operate (DATO), and enforce authorization termination dates (ATD).
-On page 26 under DeD Guidense there is not a D. D. V. St. St. St. St. St. St. St. St. St. St On page 26, under DoD Guidance, there is no reference to DoD Instruction 8510.01, "DoD Information Assurance Certification and Accreditation Process (DIACAP)" November 28, 2007.
+DISA comments on other recommendations and general comments:

+On page 9, under "DECC Ogden Operated Under an Interim Authorization to Operate for 675 days", statement "According to the NIST SP 800-53...." uses the wrong reference.
+DISA follows DoDI 8510.01, not NIST SP 800-53.
+Reword as follows: "According to DoDI 8510.01, para 5.8.3, DISA shall comply with all accreditation decisions, including denial of authorization to operate (DATO), and enforce authorization termination dates (ATD).

+On page 26, under DoD Guidance, there is no reference to DoD Instruction 8510.01, "DoD Information Assurance Certification and Accreditation Process (DIACAP)" November 28, 2007.
 DIACAP establishes a C&A process to manage the implementation of IA capabilities and services and provide visibility of accreditation decisions regarding the operation of DoD ISs.

-DoD IG DRAFT REPORT

-Project #D2010-D000FG-0096,001

-Reducing Vulnerabilities at the

-Defense Information Systems Agency

-Defense Enterprise Computing Centers
+DoD IG DRAFT REPORT Project #D2010-D000FG-0096.001 Reducing Vulnerabilities at the Defense Information Systems Agency Defense Enterprise Computing Centers